elegant-solutions/django-webstore/README.md

-# What is Strange Sweets?
+# What is this Django Webstore?

-Strange Sweets is a webstore built with Python, Django, and jQuery, and deployed via Heroku.
-It was developed by Keith Brandtjen, Britt Johnson, and Rachael Wisecarver.
+This webstore was built with Python, Django, and jQuery, and deployed via Heroku.
+It was developed by Keith Brandtjen, Britt Johnson, Rachael Wisecarver, and Sonnet Lauberth.
+We are using Django REST Framework for our API.

-You can find our site deployed at https://django-sweets-store.herokuapp.com
+You can find our site deployed at: https://django-sweets-store.herokuapp.com You can read our API docs at: https://django-sweets-store.herokuapp.com/docs You can read our developer docs at: http://django-webstore.readthedocs.io/en/latest/

 ## Developer Instructions